 Looker can make time-based data easier to understand by converting it to different time zones.
 Users can see query results and create filters with time-based data that is converted to their local time zones.
 For example, a user in New York viewing data created in California doesn’t have to manually subtract three hours to filter or interpret their queries.

-When Looker converts time-based data, it occurs when Looker generates SQL during a query for a Look, Explore, or dashboard.
-The underlying data is not affected, rather the query results are converted using Looker’s time zone settings.
+Looker converts time-based data when it generates SQL during a query for a Look, an Explore, or a dashboard.
+The underlying data is not affected; rather, the query results are converted using Looker’s time zone settings.
 This also means that queries run using SQL Runner do not convert time-based data.

-There are several settings within Looker that specify how to convert time-based data:
+Several settings within Looker specify how to convert time-based data:

 Database Time Zone

 When you add a connection to a database, you set the value for the Database Time Zone on the Connection Settings page:

 This setting represents the time zone used to interpret your raw data.
 This is frequently set to the time zone in which your data is created or the time zone in which your organization is based.
 It could also be set to Coordinated Universal Time (UTC).